Eschatologue/CM_wiki/docs/option/feat/feat-fighting-style.md

 icon: material/sword-cross
 ---

-You can't take the same Fighting Style option more than once, even if you get to choose again.
+You can't take the same Fighting Style feat option more than once, even if you get to choose again.

 ## PHB'24 Fighting Style